-There are different sub-types of AML, depending upon exactly which type of cell has become leukaemic, the stage of development (maturation) the cells are at and whether the cells are differentiated.
+There are different sub-types of AML, depending on exactly which type of cell has become leukaemic, the stage of development (maturation) the cells are at, and whether the cells are differentiated.
 Knowing the sub-type of AML is important, as it helps doctors decide on the best treatment.

 There are several classification systems for the sub-types of AML.
 The most commonly used system in the UK is the French-American-British (FAB) system.

 - M0 – AML with minimal evidence of myeloid differentiation

 - M2 – AML with maturation